ray-winkelman/redshift-ark-config/README.md

 You may have to visit the Steam link below and click **_Subscribe To All_** in order to circumvent a recurring connection timeout issue.

 > ARK: Survival Evolved > Workshop > Collections > RayBan's Workshop > [RedShift PvE Server Mod Stack](http://steamcommunity.com/sharedfiles/filedetails/?id=1138050972)

-### How To Use Healthbars & Torporbars v2
-1. Press the "Home" key to open the mod's menu.
-2. Press F7 to toggle the health bars.
-3. Press F8 to toggle the infomational text.

 ## URL For Manual Connections
 ```